luiswirth/bsc-thesis/src/matter.typ

 intrinsic geometry based on a Riemannian metric.

-== Coordinate-Based Ambient Euclidean Geometry
+== Coordinate-Based Simplicial Euclidean Geometry

 Let us first quickly look at the familiar coordinate-based euclidean geometry, that relies on an embedding.
 It's an extrinsic description of the geometry